Moving to Sheung Wan, Hong Kong

 When we asked people what advice they would give someone preparing to move to Sheung Wan, they said:

 "Sheung Wan is a vibrant neighborhood in Hong Kong that offers a unique blend of traditional and modern culture.
 It is known for its bustling markets, antique shops, art galleries, and trendy cafes.
 Before moving to Sheung Wan, expats should know that the cost of living can be quite high, especially when it comes to housing.
 Apartments are typically small and can be expensive, but they are often located close to amenities and public transportation.
 English is widely spoken in Sheung Wan, but learning some basic Cantonese phrases can be beneficial for daily interactions.
 The local food is a mix of traditional Cantonese and international cuisine, with a wide range of options to suit all tastes and budgets.
 Public transportation in Sheung Wan is efficient and reliable, with the MTR (Mass Transit Railway), buses, and trams providing easy access to other parts of Hong Kong.
 Taxis are also readily available, but they can be more expensive.
 Sheung Wan has a subtropical climate, with hot, humid summers and mild, dry winters.
 It can be quite rainy during the monsoon season, which typically runs from April to September.
 Healthcare in Hong Kong is of a high standard, but it can be expensive for non-residents.
 Expats should ensure they have adequate health insurance coverage.
 Sheung Wan is generally safe, but like any urban area, it's advisable to take basic precautions, especially at night.
 The neighborhood is home to a number of international schools, making it a popular choice for expat families.
 However, competition for places can be fierce, so it's advisable to apply well in advance.
 Finally, Sheung Wan offers a wide range of leisure and entertainment options, from traditional Chinese opera and martial arts performances to modern art exhibitions and music festivals.
-It's a vibrant, dynamic neighborhood that offers a unique taste of Hong Kong's rich cultural heritage," remarked one expat who made the move to Sheung Wan.
+It's a vibrant, dynamic neighborhood that offers a unique taste of Hong Kong's rich cultural heritage," commented one expat who made the move to Sheung Wan.

 How do I find a place to live in Sheung Wan?